 Enquiry form could not be loaded

-The online Master of Laws (LLM) is a postgraduate degree designed to enhance your academic legal knowledge, particularly focusing on specific areas of interest.
-Specially designed for law and non-law degree holders who want to gain a Master’s qualification in law, this course focuses specifically on developing an in-depth knowledge of International Corporate Governance in Practice.
-If you are interested in developing your skillset to enhance your understanding of how the mechanisms, relations and process of corporations impact how they function and operate on a global scale, then this course is a great way to boost your experience and give you the tools to achieve your career ambitions.
+An online Master of Laws (LLM) in International Corporate Governance is a postgraduate degree designed for law and non-law graduates to enhance your academic legal knowledge.
+This internationally recognised Master’s focuses specifically on developing an in-depth knowledge of International Corporate Governance in Practice and can open up pathways to careers in Law, Politics, Compliance, Business, International Relations and more If you are interested in developing your skillset to enhance your understanding of how the mechanisms, relations and process of corporations impact how they function and operate on a global scale, then this course is a great way to boost your experience and give you the tools to achieve your career ambitions.

-When you study an LLM International Corporate Governance Online with us you will:
+When you study the LLM International Corporate Governance with us you will:

 Please note that, due to Home Office regulations, students who require a Student Route visa to study with us are not permitted to study online and can only choose face-to-face taught modules.